 As a first timer an amazing New York steak can be found at Del Frisco’s, you have to try Joe’s Pizza (if its good enough for Leo?!), and for the best fast food burger you will ever have go to Shake Shack.
 After a long flight this is an absolute dream!
 Get a deli sandwich from Katz deli, and an ice cream from the Big Gay Ice Cream shop.

 Just make sure you do a Manhattan brunch at some point in your trip.
 They are legendary and so many places offer good deals, bottomless options and huge all day weekend menus.
-More on these to come.
+This blog post has info on my favourite three!

 Where to stay